 Sonja Henie : Greatest of Pre-classic Figure Skating

 Born in 1912, Sonja Henie was one of the most influential figure skaters of all time.
 This Norwegian star skater was a three time Olympic Champion in Ladies Figure Skating, a six-time European Champion and a ten- time World Champion in 1927 through 1936.
-No skater has dominated the sport as Henie did.
+No skater ever dominated the sport as Henie had done.
+Never.
 Henie's three Olympic gold medals is now considered as untouchable.
 In her 10 long year tenure, Henie ruled the sport like an immortal queen of ice, immensely popular and successful even in her off ice career.
 Henie was also one of the highest paid stars in Hollywood.

-Barbara Ann Scott: First ice princess
+Barbara Ann Scott: First Ice Princess

 Tenley Albright: Pioneer of Classic Figure Skating

-Carol Heiss: Greatest champion in Classic Figure Skating
+Carol Heiss: Greatest Champion in Classic Figure Skating

 Peggy Fleming: Epitome of Classic Figure Skating